 Following several consecutive mild winters, Skokie and surrounding communities are experiencing a seasonal uptick in rodent activity.

-The Village works collaboratively with Skokie businesses, residents and property owners to address issues that may encourage rats.
+The Village is working collaboratively with Skokie businesses, residents and property owners to address issues that may encourage rats.
 Contrary to speculation that the Village’s transition to once-a-week trash collection is driving an increase in rodent activity, the top three contributing factors observed at properties with rat activity in Skokie are: availability of water sources, such as bird baths and fountains, grill grease, and long-term outdoor storage of bulk items and construction materials.
 Garbage has been identified as a contributing factor in approximately 9 percent of rodent cases over the last year.

 To address problem areas and prevent rat activity from escalating, the Village conducts heat mapping of rodent cases, conducts targeted surveillance efforts, and has increased education and treatment of properties.

 How you can help

 Preventing rats requires a community-wide effort.
 Please take these five actions to discourage rats:

 - Eliminate sources of shelter.
 Rats are attracted to areas where they can travel unseen.
 Make sure your yard and outdoor spaces are well maintained and free from overgrown plants and bushes, construction materials, and other bulk items.
 Inspect structures and seal any gaps or holes that could serve as entry points for rodents.